Strength & Movement for Everyday Life

 What should I wear?

-Anything comfortable that you can move in.
-Supportive shoes are a plus.
-I’ve got gloves here for you.
+Comfortable clothing you can move in.
+Supportive shoes are recommended.

 Is this physical therapy?

-If you need medical or post-rehab support, I’ll point you to my clinical division, MoveMetrics Mobile Rehab Clinic.
+If medical or post-rehab exercise is needed, I’ll refer you to my clinical division, MoveMetrics Mobile Rehab Clinic.

 How often should I train?